onropepro/OnRope.pro/MARKETPLACE_INTEGRATION_GUIDE.md

 This guide explains how the RAM platform integrates with the external marketplace for **all purchase types**: tier upgrades, seat purchases, project purchases, and branding subscriptions.

-## ⚠️ CRITICAL: Tier Upgrade Lockout Issue - FIXED
+## ⚠️ CRITICAL: Tier Upgrade Lockout Issue - FIXED (January 2025)

 **THE PROBLEM (BEFORE FIX):**
-When users upgraded tiers, marketplace generated a new license key (e.g., ABC123-1 → ABC123-2) but there was NO webhook to save it to the platform database.
-Users got LOCKED OUT because their old license key no longer worked.
+When users upgraded tiers, marketplace generated a new license key (e.g., ABC123-1 → ABC123-2) but:
+1. The webhook endpoint `/api/purchase/update-tier` existed but was NOT whitelisted from read-only mode
+2. Calls to this webhook were being BLOCKED by security middleware
+3. The new license key was NEVER saved to the database
+4. Users got LOCKED OUT because their old license key no longer worked

 **THE SOLUTION (NOW IMPLEMENTED):**
+1. ✅ Created `/api/purchase/update-tier` webhook endpoint
+2. ✅ **FIXED:** Added endpoint to read-only mode whitelist so it can be called even for unverified licenses
-New `/api/purchase/update-tier` webhook endpoint!
-Marketplace MUST call this immediately after tier upgrade payments to prevent lockout.
+3. ✅ Marketplace MUST call this immediately after tier upgrade payments to prevent lockout

 ---